-(v) The violation has a probability of causing physical damage to the property of another in an amount exceeding one thousand dollars.
+(ve) The violation Hhas a probability of causing physical damage to the property of another in an amount exceeding one thousand dollars.

-(b) In the alternative, the department, alone or jointly with local government, may issue a penalty to a person or persons for violations that do not meet the criteria of subsection (2)(a)(i) through (v) of this section, after providing the following information in writing to a person or persons through a compliance assistance letter, notice of correction, cease and desist or enforcement order:
+(b2) In the alternative, the department, alone or jointly with local government, may issue a penalty may be issued to a person or persons by the department alone, or jointly with local government for violations which that do not meet the criteria of subsection (+2)(a)(i) through (ve) of this section,

-(i) A description of the condition that is not in compliance and a specific citation to the applicable law or rule.
+(ia) A description of the condition that is not in compliance and a specific citation to the applicable law or rule.

-(ii) A statement of what is required to achieve compliance.
+(iib) A statement of what is required to achieve compliance

-(iii) The date by which the department requires compliance to be achieved.
+(iiie) The date by which the agency department requires compliance to be achieved.

-(iv) Notice of the means to contact any technical assistance services provided by the department or others.
+(ivd) Notice of the means to contact any technical assistance services provided by the agency department or others.; and

-(v) Notice of when, where, and to whom a request to extend the time to achieve compliance for good cause may be filed with the department.
+( $\underline{v}e$ ) Notice of when, where, and to whom a request to extend the time to achieve compliance for good cause may be filed with the agencydepartment.

-(3) No penalty shall be issued by the department until the individual or business has been given a reasonable time to voluntarily correct the violation and has not done so.
+(3) Furthermore, nNo penalty shall be issued by the department until the individual or business has been given a reasonable time to voluntarily correct the violation and has not done so.

-(4) Amount of penalty.
+(43) Amount of penalty.
 The penalty shall not exceed one thousand dollars for each violation.
-Each permit violation, or each day of continued development without a required permit or authorization issued under the act shall constitute a separate violation.
+Each permit violation, or each day of continued development without a required permit or authorization issued under the act violation-shall constitute a separate violation.

-(5) Aiding or abetting.
+(54) Aiding or abetting.
 Any person who, through an act of commission or omission procures, aids, or abets in the violation shall be considered to have committed a violation for the purposes of the civil penalty.

-(6) Notice of penalty.
+(65) Notice of penalty.
 A civil penalty shall be imposed by a notice in writing, either by certified mail with return receipt requested or by personal service, to the person incurring the same from the department and/or the local government, or from both jointly.
-The notice shall describe the violation, approximate date(s) and duration of violation, and order the act or acts constituting the violation to a cease and desist, and, when appropriate, to take required corrective actions within a specific time.
+The notice shall describe the violation, approximate the date(s) and duration of violation, and order the act or acts constituting the violation to a cease and desist, and, when appropriate, to take required corrective actions within a specific time. shall order the acts constituting the violation to cease and desist, or, in appropriate cases, require necessary corrective action within a specific time.